 ‘Dovato’, a new single-tablet antiretroviral regimen, now covers both functions.
 Manufacturer, ViiV Healthcare, is confident that this once-daily treatment application will help maintain a low viral load.
 ViiV is making it clear, though, that despite the medical revolution involved, this is not first-line therapy.

-So are ‘Dovato’ pills safe to use?
+Are ‘Dovato’ pills safe to use?

-More than 1400 participants were involved in studies and trials, which resulted in approval being granted by the FDA.
+More than 1400 participants were involved in studies and trials, resulting in approval being granted by the FDA.
 For surety, effects of traditional ARVs were included to compare against those only using ‘Dovato’.
 During 2018’s International AIDS Conference, reports surfaced that 91% of Dovato patients displayed an undetectable viral load.
-This means that the patients’ HIV RNA at 48 weeks in, couldn’t be seen in any tests whatsoever.
+This means that the patients’ HIV RNA, at 48 weeks in, couldn’t be seen in any tests whatsoever.
 Alarmingly, the response rates for patients with both high and low viral load were identical.